-I had looked over their site already and picked a couple of cars i wanted to check out.
+I had looked over their site already and picked a couple of cars I wanted to check out.
 The first was an Alfa Romeo Mito 1.4 Turbo manual which from a distance looked cool (not as small as they look in photos either), and it was nice to sit in, but woah, the paint was beyond ruined.
-Large patch of peeling clearcoat down one side, and the other side had paint so thin you could literally see the undercoat through it.
-Not sure whats happened in its life, but it was ugly.
+A large patch of peeling clearcoat down one side, and the other side had paint so thin you could literally see the undercoat through it.
+Not sure what happened in its life, but it was ugly.
 Walked swiftly away from that.

-So from top down you have the slot for a CD.
-The multifunction display that shows both radio functions and the climate control info.
-Below those is here it all turns to crap.
+So from top down, you have the slot for a CD.
+The multifunction display that shows both radio functions and climate control info.
+Below those is where it all turns bad.
 There is AM/FM, Eject and “Mode” on the top row, then all the buttons of a phone below that, leading into a direction dial surrounded by menu buttons (ie: menu, phone and enter/exit).
 I don’t recall if the one I drove even had phone functions, but it sure as hell had all the number buttons.

 Below all that is the climate control settings.
 De-mist, direction, AC on and off and then at the very bottom, two tiny little buttons for the heated front seats.
 Down the LH side of the buttons you have a dial for radio power/volume and a dial for fan speed.
 RH side gets a dial for radio tuning/sound settings and one for temp (which in the tested car had 3 button settings, LH/RH and both for dual zone temp).

 I guess once you’re used to it, it might not be so bad but it really isn’t a nice clear and simple layout like you would expect.
 It’s kind of at odds with the rest of the cars controls which are nice, simple and easy to use.
 The headlight dial is simple with three settings; Off/Park/On.
 The steering wheel buttons are all big with clear symbols/wording.
 Nothing else is that cluttered.